 Report an empty property causing nuisance

-The Planning Enforcement Team also have powers around enforcement of properties which are in a very poor state and causing an eyesore.
-There is a high threshold for enforcement action.
+The Planning Enforcement Team also have powers around enforcement of properties which are in a very poor state and causing an eyesore, however there is a high threshold for enforcement action.

 Report a long term empty property causing a nuisance or damage to your property: